tuxmountain/SIM7080G/README.md

-# SIM7080G Arduino Library (Under Development)
+# SIM7080G Library with Thingsboard (Under Development)

 ## Overview

 The SIM7080G Arduino library is designed to facilitate communication with the SIM7080G module, a versatile cellular module for Internet of Things (IoT) applications.
 Please note that this library is currently under development and may require some adaptations for use with specific Arduino or ESP boards.
 However, it provides a solid foundation for working with the SIM7080G module.

 For more information about the SIM7080G module, refer to the manufacturer's documentation: SIMCOM SIM7080G.